meadsteve/meadsteve.github.io/_posts/2014-11-09-erlang-pattern-matching.markdown

 - pattern matching
 ---

-The book club at work picked [Programming Erlang](book-erlang) as the next book.
+The book club at work picked [Programming Erlang][book-erlang] as the next book.
-Handily enough this is also one of the languages I'll be studying as part of [Seven languages in seven weeks](book-7-languages).
+Handily enough this is also one of the languages I'll be studying as part of [Seven languages in seven weeks][book-7-languages].

 ## Pattern Matching - The price of things
 One of the really cool features of erlang is pattern matching.